-There are a lot of different tools and features in PCC and PCC EHR that can help your practice make sure a patient’s medical information is protected.
+PCC includes many different tools and features to help your practice make sure a patient’s medical information is protected.

-Watch a Video: You can watch a video explaining everything in this article here: Patient Medical Record Privacy.
+Watch a Video: You can watch an overview video explaining the features in this article here: Patient Medical Record Privacy.

 - 1 PCC System-Wide Protections